How Can You Keep Your Great Engineers From Quitting?

 But we had developed a workaround for Dave.
 Several years earlier the company hired Peter to work with Dave.

 Peter was a young engineer whose sole job was helping Dave with all the details that were necessary to get a product to production.
-It was a relationship that worked really well.
+The relationship between Dave and Peter worked really well.
 Dave would come up with the general concept or product architecture, and Peter would complete the details and help Dave prepare for Ted’s design review.

 I asked Dave, “What’s Ted doing that has you so bent out of shape?”